-Name of Scheme What does it do?
+Name of What does it do?
 Who and what is eligible?
 How can it be accessed?
-Scheme The UK Government will make a Business Interruption Payment (BIP) to the lender to cover the first 12 months of interest payments The borrower does not have to make any repayments for the first 12 months The interest rate for the facility is set at 2.5% per annum, meaning businesses will all benefit from the same rate of interest The length of the loan is 6 years but early repayments are allowed, without early repayment fees Lenders are not permitted to take personal guarantees or take recovery action over a borrower's personal assets (such as their main home or principle private vehicle).
+Scheme The interest rate for the facility is set at 2.5% per annum, meaning businesses will all benefit from the same rate of interest The length of the loan is 6 years but early repayments are allowed, without early repayment fees Lenders are not permitted to take personal guarantees or take recovery action over a borrower's personal assets (such as their main home or principle private vehicle).
 There is no fee to access the scheme for either businesses or lenders.
-You can apply for a loan if your business: Is based in the UK Has been negatively affected by Coronavirus You cannot apply if you're already claiming under the Coronavirus Business Interruption Loan Scheme (CBILS) Businesses from any sector can apply, except: Banks, insurers and reinsurers (but not insurance brokers) You should approach a lender yourself, ideally via its website.
-In the first instance, you should approach your own provider.
-You may also consider approaching other lenders if you are unable to access the finance you require.
-You will need to fill in a short application form online, which self- certifies that your business is eligible for a loan under the Bounce Back Loan scheme.
+You can apply for a loan if your business: Is based in the UK Has been negatively affected by Coronavirus You cannot apply if you're already claiming under the Coronavirus Business Interruption Loan Scheme (CBILS) Businesses from any sector can apply, except: Banks, insurers and reinsurers (but not insurance brokers) Public sector bodies State-funded primary and secondary schools The full rules of the scheme is available on the British Business Bank website. unable to access the finance you require.
+You will need to fill in a short application form online, which selfcertifies that your business is eligible for a loan under the Bounce Back Loan scheme.
 If you've already received a loan of up to £50,000 under CBILS and would like to transfer it into the Bounce Back Loan scheme, you can arrange this with your lender until 4 November 2020 All lenders accredited under the Coronavirus Business Interruption Loan Scheme (CBILS) have been invited to become accredited to offer loans under the terms of the Bounce Back Loan Scheme.
-The British Business Bank is working at pace to accredit those lenders who want to provide lending
+The British Business Bank is working at pace to accredit those lenders who want to provide lending under the scheme to further extend its reach and provide more choice for smaller businesses.